Here’s a quick look at what Capital One miles are worth.

 Since Capital One miles are worth 1 cent per point for all travel redemption options, calculating the value of your miles is very simple.
 Just divide the number of miles you’ve accrued by 100 to get a dollar value.
 For example, the Venture card’s 50,000 point sign-up offer (if you spend $3,000 in the first three months) is worth $500.

 Things get a little more complicated when transferring your miles to a partner airline.
 You’ll have to do some digging to find the point value for each airline loyalty program.
-Capital One miles transfer to partners at a rate of 2:1.5, so multiply the value of an airline mile by 1.5 to get the value of two Capital One miles.
+Capital One miles transfer to partners at a rate of 2:1.5 (2:1 for Emirates and Singapore Airlines), so multiply the value of an airline mile by 1.5 to get the value of two Capital One miles.

 How flexible are Capital One miles?